zeroDivZero/notes-ios/notes/testing/2_anatomy.md

 After Xcode finds all `XCTestCase` subclasses, it scans each for matching methods with above rules, treating them as tests.

-Easy way to disable test is to append word like "DISABLED_" in front of method name.

 Typical naming convention:
 **UnitOfWork_StateUnderTest_ExpectedBehavior**